 Neuroscience Institute uses a combination of science-based interventions and holistic treatment options to help our clients manage the symptoms associated with schizophrenia.
 Generally, these treatment methods are meant to identify and address the underlying causes of the condition while teaching healthy coping mechanisms and essential life skills.
 Overall, the goal is to find a sustainable way to manage the side effects of schizophrenia, so those with the disorder can therefore experience long-term balance and wellness in their lives.
 Specifically, treatments used at schizophrenia residential treatment centers in Florida include:

 You deserve to live your life to the fullest, and it is time to seek treatment for your schizophrenia.
 Thankfully, Neuroscience Institute in West Palm Beach, FL offers multiple ethical and innovative research-based methods to treat people living with schizophrenia.
+As well, we provide mental health resources as added support with treatment.
 Our caring and compassionate team is dedicated to whole-body healing and is ready to help you.
 To get started today, call or visit our admissions page.